magento/devdocs/guides/v2.3/graphql/reference/downloadable-product.md

 title: DownloadableProduct endpoint
 ---

 The `DownloadableProduct` endpoint defines which downloadable product-specific attributes are returned when performing a `products` search.
+You also can return a list of purchased downloadable products for the logged-in customer.

-## DownloadableProduct object
+## Downloadable product
+The `DownloadableProduct` object contains the following attributes:

-Field | Type | Description
+Attributes | Type | Description
 --- | --- | ---
 `downloadable_product_links` | `DownloadableProductLinks` | An array containing information about the links for this downloadable product
 `downloadable_product_samples` | `DownloadableProductSamples` | An array containing information about samples of this downloadable product
 `links_purchased_separately` | Int | A value of 1 indicates that each link in the array must be purchased separately `links_title` | String | The heading above the list of downloadable products

-## DownloadableProductSamples object
+## Downloadable product samples
+The `DownloadableProductSamples` object contains the following attributes:

-Field | Type | Description
+Attributes | Type | Description
 --- | --- | ---
 `id` | Int | The unique ID for the downloadable product sample `sample_file` | String | The relative path to the downloadable sample